sgibson91/binderhub-deploy/CI/tutorial.md

 - Azure container registry

 ## Getting started

+## Azure setup
+If you followed the instructions from the [README](./README.md) you should already have a fully deployed BinderHub on Kubernetes.

 The documentation (including the quickstart guides) for Azure pipelines can be found 👉🏼[here](https://docs.microsoft.com/en-gb/azure//?wt.mc_id=binderhub-github-taallard).

 1. Log into your Azure DevOps account at 👉🏼 [https://dev.azure.com/](https://dev.azure.com/)